Skip to main content

 liner notes

 Don't Look Back was an album that seemed to take forever to come out.
 The debut dropped in 1976, and then there were crickets.
 Bands didn't take a year off, they released an album a year, those were the rules.
 What was going on.
-When Don't Look Back finally came out in 1978 people were like, "Finally!"
+When Don't Look Back came out in 1978 people were like, "Finally!"
 Heck even Tom commented in the liner notes thanking everyone at Epic Records for their patience.
 I think that was more to placate the brass than anything as this would be the last album to be released on Epic.

-I found Don't Look Back at a second hand store, and I brought it home and sat on my bed with the gatefold open and the lyric sheet and played it over and over.
+When I was a kid I found Don't Look Back at a second hand store, and I brought it home and sat on my bed with the gatefold open and the lyric sheet and played it over and over.
 I played that first side so often I started to think of it as a four song album, well three, but I'm counting the instrumental.
 The second side was okay, in fact it was better than okay, but it wasn't as engaging and I generally didn't feel like getting up after the first side finished.
 Over time I'd come to the conclusion that the second side really was inferior.

 more liner notes

-I wasn't alone either, I had a friend who was the acknowledged chief cook and bottle washer of musical knowledge and he had said that the reason the second side wasn't as good was the band had run out of time and was pressured to release the record.
+I wasn't alone in having this opinion either, I had a friend who was the acknowledged chief cook and bottle washer of musical knowledge and he had said that the reason the second side wasn't as good was the band had run out of time and was pressured to release the record.
 The result was the other four songs while good, seemed half baked.
 I believed that for years and years.
 Until it occurred to me that records were not recorded sequentially and that song order and stuff was often carefully planned.
 I suspect the reason was Tom just didn't have as many great songs and with only eight to work with he really may have run out of time and put the best ones on the first side.

 Then as I sat thinking about it, I realized this was the case with the debut too.
 I mean seriously the first side of Boston was so good.
 Absolutely no filler or weak spots ... none.
 Side two was spotty for me then, and still is.
 I know the story behind the closing track "Let Me Take You Home Tonight" which was written by Brad Delp and recorded separately from the rest of the album with John Boylan taking on the role of producer.
 It was like the old Sesame Street grid ... (another boomer ellipses) One of these things is not like the other (extra points if you sang that in your end.
 Points can be redeemed for IDGAS vouchers).
 Still a better than average song, but when compared to what came before it was ... pfffft.